 3. It is best to consume no solid food within four hours of the workshop.
-However, it is also not advisable to completely fast on the day of the Workshop.
+However, it is also advisable to completely fast on the day of the Workshop.
 Some light food other than meat eaten more than four hours before we begin is recommended.

 4. Foods to avoid 10 days to 2 weeks before the Workshop are the following: